nesl/Time-in-State-RL/Readme.md

 ## Summary
-This folder contains the code to train models for HalfCheetah, Ant, and deepracer robotic car for the paper:
+This repo contains the code to train deep reinforcement learning policies for HalfCheetah, Ant, and the 1/18th scale autonomous car (DeepRacer) for the paper:

 ```
 Sim2Real Transfer for Deep Reinforcement Learning with Stochastic State Transition Delays, CoRL-2020.